A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

-See the algorithm in \App{bter_details} for details.
-The total storage (including inputs) needed by the generation routine is $10 \cdot \dmax$ values.
-It is possible to modify the core data structures to store only the distinct degrees instead of maintaining a continuum of degrees until $\dmax$.
-This would change the store requirement to $O(d_{uniq})$ instead of $O(\dmax)$, where $d_{uniq}$ i s the number of distinct degrees in the graph.
+The total storage (including inputs) needed by the generation routine is $10 \cdot \dmax$ values (the sequence $\set{c_d}$ is not retained).
+It is possible to modify the core data structures to store only the distinct degrees instead of maintaining a continuum of degrees through $\dmax$.
+This would change the storage requirement to $O(\duniq)$ instead of $O(\dmax)$, where $\duniq$ is the number of distinct degrees in the graph.
 However, we present our ideas based $O(\dmax)$ storage for clarity of presentation.

+For convenience, notation is described in \Tab{variables}.
+The node- and block-level variables are not used in the algorithms.